Yuhigawa/simplified-payment-gateway/README.md

 This project follows a **Modular Monolith** architecture pattern with Domain-Driven Design (DDD) principles.
 The application is organized into self-contained modules, each responsible for a specific business domain:

 - **Account Module**: Handles user management, registration, and user-related operations
-- **Transaction Module**: Manages money transfers, transaction processing, and payment operations
+- **Transfer Module**: Manages money transfers, Transfer processing, and payment operations

 Each module is independently structured with its own Domain, Application, Infrastructure, and Presentation layers, allowing for clear separation of concerns while maintaining a single deployable unit.